List of aggregators

 byis an option indicating the groups to be used when aggregating.
 It is possible to aggregate against one or more values.

 sortis an option indicating the sorting order to be used when aggregating.
 It is possible to sort against one or more values.

 ifis an aggregator filter.
 When present, all lines that are

 falseare omitted from the aggregation.

 oris an option indicating the value to return if the group is empty.

-overis an option used to define an aggregation time-span with boundaries expressed in days and relative to the date of the target line.
+overis an option used to define an aggregation time-span, with boundaries relative to the date of the target line.

 by is not specified, the grouping happens according to the context, typically using the left-side of the statement in the case of an assignment.
 It is possible to list multiple variables after

 by; if only one variable is used, then the parentheses are not required.